 “CONTAGION” IS SCAREMONGERING BY THE EUROPEAN UNION

 The strongest expressed argument coming from the Eurozone against a voluntary default is that it would lead to “contagion” that would spread to other countries.
 But contagion is precisely what is being precipitated by straight-jacketing the Greek economy with austerity measures that will deepen an already deep recession.
 These austerity measures will almost guarantee that the growth needed to pay an increasing debt obligation is precluded.
 And, rest assured, the Greek economy is flat-lining if not eroding.
-Unemployment currently stands at over 18% (the highest in the European Union), with youth unemployment running at twice that rate.
+Unemployment currently stands at nearly 14% (on a par with Spain for the highest in the European Union), with youth unemployment running at twice that rate.
 The nation also faces serious long-term demographic challenges.
-Since the height of the financial crisis to the present, Greece has seen approximately 500,000 of its citizens – mostly young and educated citizens – leave the country.
-Dr. Giannis Ioannidis, Professor of Medicine, and a specialist in statistics at Stanford University, for instance, reckons that only about 14% of the approximately 672 Greek scientists of world-class stature make their home in Greece.
+Since the height of the financial crisis in 2008 to the present, Greece has seen more than 500,000 of its citizens or nearly 5% of its population – mostly young and educated citizens – leave the country.
 And, this is not likely to get better anytime soon as the nation’s fertility rate of 1.35% is much below the required rate of 2.1% needed to maintain the population stable.
 A scarier demographic scenario can hardly be imagined as the nation will continue to atrophy in size.
+The brain drain among the scientific elites is especially pronounced.
+As Dr. Giannis Ioannidis, Professor of Medicine, and a specialist in statistics at Stanford University reckons, only about 14% of the approximately 672 Greek scientists of world-class stature make their home in Greece.

 No bailout is worth the loss of sovereignty that is in full bloom in Greece at the hands of the bureaucrats in Brussels and who already are making noises about not having enough control over the sovereign nation’s budget.
 The United Kingdom which had a lot less to lose than Greece voted 52% to 48% to exit the European Union in June of 2017 precisely because they didn’t want Eurocrats calling the shots.

 I would give the Eurozone lenders a take it or leave it offer.
-Either they take the proffered haircut at 80% or Greece returns to the drachma, converts the remaining debt at the old exchange rate, prints money and thus ends up in in a better place financially.
+Either they take the proffered haircut at 80% or Greece returns to the drachma, converts the remaining debt at the old exchange rate of 350 drachmas to the euro, prints money and thus ends up in a better place financially.
 Meaningfully, credit-card-toting bureaucrats will not be telling Greece how it should run its internal affairs.
 This path of devaluing the currency will work by ratcheting down prices across the board and thus encouraging entrepreneurs to again take measured risks in lieu of running to offshore locations.
 It is true, the country will be excoriated in the European and American press and the economic, social, and political flak in the short term will be unceasing.
 Creditors, too, will have their day in court.
 Nerves of steel will be the order of the day.

 IS ARGENTINA THE MODEL?

-The roughly 50% write-down agreed to by Greek bondholders as part of the bailout has proved to be a Faustian deal.
+The roughly 50% write-down agreed to by Greek bondholders in 2011, in large measure under duress, as part of the bailout has proved to be a Faustian deal.
 Again, with little or no economic growth all the debt swaps in the world will fail to work miracles.
-And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of airports, seaports and highways.
-Clearly, fire-sale privatizations were also part of the bailout scheme.
+And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of utilities, airports, and highways mostly to international consortia.
+Most crucially, COSCO, the China state-owned shipping company, now has a fifty year lease on two-thirds of the Port of Pireaus, one of Europe’s largest ports.
+Clearly, fire-sale privatizations were part of the bailout scheme.
 But it doesn’t end there.
 The esoteric shell game cooked up by the European Central Bank known as the Securities Market Program, allowed the bank to buy Greek bonds in secondary markets at deep discounts while selling them at par.
 The profits, which should have been returned to Greece are in arrears to the tune of nearly $10 billion.

 CAN ANYTHING ELSE GO WRONG?

-Now comes the onslaught brought on by the Chinese Communist Virus.
-The current Prime Minister, Kyriakos Mitsotakis, panicked and overreacted by taking a heavy hand to impose severe lockdown conditions on the country such as banning inter-city travel, closing schools, shuttering places of worship, and enforcing early evening curfews.
-Violating lockdown restrictions can cost a citizen up to $600.
-This, despite the fact that Greece’s death rate is one of the lowest in the world at 642 deaths per one million population.
-The Prime Minister, however, has seen fit to re-establish diplomatic relations with the murderous regime of Syria’s Bashar-al-Assad whose civil war has cost the lives of approximately 500,000 people.
+The onslaught brought on by the Chinese Communist Virus has also taken a huge toll on Greek citizens.
+Prime Minister Mitsotakis, panicked and overreacted by taking a heavy hand to impose severe lockdown conditions – conditions the Prime Minister and his wife cynically flouted by vacationing in the mountains – on the country such as banning inter-city travel, closing schools, shuttering places of worship, and enforcing early evening curfews.
+The lockdown, recently rescinded, was draconian.
+Citizens violating lockdown restrictions faced fines of up to 150 euros per violation.
+This, in addition to the imposition of a fine – the Prime Minister refers to this as a “health fee” – of 100 euros per month for citizens who are over the age of sixty and who remain unvaccinated.
+This group of citizens, incidentally, amounts to all of 17% of the cohort population.
+The Prime Minister, however incongruously, has seen fit to re-establish diplomatic relations with the murderous regime of Syria’s Bashar-al-Assad whose civil war has cost the lives of approximately 500,000 people.

 LET’S START AT THE BEGINNING

 Against this backdrop, I would move to reopen negotiations with the European lenders.
 The point of departure for a new set of negotiations would start by taking account of the Romans’ endless pillaging of Greece; or the Venetokratia, following the sack of Constantinople during the Fourth Crusade, which lay waste to the Byzantine capital.
-The looted art treasures served to adorn Venetian churches such as St. Mark’s with friezes, enamels, columns, capitals, mosaics, and the four copper-gilded horses stolen from the Hippodrome; or the horrific savaging of the Parthenon, destruction of its statues, and plunder of the Piraeus Lion – which majestically but most shamefully stands guard at the Arsenal in Venice – by the sadistic Venetian Doge, Francesco Morosini, who was hailed at home for his bestiality; or by the thievery of ancient Greek marbles by Lord Elgin who to this day is defended by British Prime Minister, Boris Johnson for his actions; or the theft by French historian Emmanuel Miller of caryatids from Thessaloniki in 1864 and which are still housed in the Louvre Museum; or the depredations of the Franco-British legations who attempted to destabilize the nation during the First World War; or by the savage and site-damaging excavations by amateur archaeologist Heinrich Schliemann including the demolition of Frankish treasures at the Acropolis; or the incalculable death and destruction suffered at the hands of the Germans and the Italians leading up to and during the Second World War.
+The looted art treasures served to adorn Venetian churches such as St. Mark’s with friezes, enamels, columns, capitals, mosaics, and the four copper-gilded horses stolen from the Hippodrome; or the horrific savaging of the Parthenon, destruction of its statues, and plunder of the Piraeus Lion – which majestically but most shamefully stands guard at the Arsenal in Venice – by the sadistic Venetian Doge, Francesco Morosini, who was hailed at home for his bestiality; or by the shameless thievery of the Parthenon’s marble friezes – created by 5th century B.C. sculptor and artist Phidias – by the scoundrel Lord Elgin.
+To this day, Elgin’s shocking crime has not met with its well-deserved opprobrium but rather is defended by the likes of Boris Johnson; or the theft by French historian Emmanuel Miller of caryatids from Thessaloniki in 1864 which are housed in the Louvre Museum; or the winged Nike of Samothrace which commands the top of the staircase at the Louvre and which was appropriated by Charles Champoiseau in 1863; or the depredations of the Franco-British legations who attempted to destabilize the nation during the First World War; or by the savage and site-damaging excavations by amateur archaeologist Heinrich Schliemann including the demolition of Frankish treasures at the Acropolis; or the incalculable death and destruction suffered at the hands of the Germans and the Italians leading up to and during the Second World War.
 Clearly, if Greece calls in all of these IOU’s, Greece and its European lenders will be all fair and square.